CDRT/mk_blog/docs/posts/w11_iso_partitions.md

 ### Additional Partitioning Information

-After researching, we have found the EFI System Partition size should be more than the 200 MB defined by the Microsoft default configuration information found [here](https://learn.microsoft.com/windows-hardware/manufacture/desktop/configure-uefigpt-based-hard-drive-partitions?view=windows-11).
+After researching, we have found the EFI System Partition size should be more than the 200 MB defined by the Microsoft default configuration information found in the [technical documentation](https://learn.microsoft.com/windows-hardware/manufacture/desktop/configure-uefigpt-based-hard-drive-partitions?view=windows-11).
 Beyond Microsoft using the EFI System Partition to boot the device, OEMs leverage this partition, hosting files used to update the BIOS/UEFI as well as system and component firmware.
 Due to the size of BIOS/UEFI and Firmware updates, the default 100 MB EFI System Partition size can be quickly be exceeded, which is why we recommend the size increase.

 For the Windows Primary Partition, we essentially allow diskpart to partition the remaining free space on the drive.
 Once the partition is created, we shrink that partition down by the amount of space we want to allocate to the Recovery Partition, which in this case configured to occupy the last 990 MB on the disk.